Rugby: 'They aren't old' - What the stats say about the All Blacks' World Cup chances

 "That's just one of the factors and that's just a fact that people look at.
 So bring in too many young guys distorts that number.
 I would suggest they would be quite nervous around that."

-Many expect to see seasoned veterans like Sonny Bill Williams (34 years old) and Ben Smith (33) to be named in the 31-man World Cup squad ahead of younger alternatives who may lack tournament experience.
+Many expect to see seasoned veterans such as Sonny Bill Williams (34 years old) and Ben Smith (33) to be named in the 31-man World Cup squad ahead of younger alternatives who may lack tournament experience.

 "If you look at this current All Black team – and we don't know what the team is going to be, it's being announced tomorrow – you've got Kieran Read, Owen Franks, Sam Whitelock, Sonny Bill Williams who have played in two World Cup finals.
 So they could go on the plane.
 That's the succession plan that is coming through and they are teaching all the players that are coming through what it's like.